Skip To Main Content

 What is career and technical education (CTE)?

 Career and technical education is real-world job training and leadership development.
-CTE is a premier education model, incorporating academic and technical skills, as well as critical workplace skills such as communication, teamwork and problem solving.
+CTE is a premier education model, incorporating academic and technical skills, as well as critical workplace skills such as communication, teamwork, and problem solving.
 Students engage in interactive career preparation lessons and leadership associations called Career and Technical Student Organizations (CTSOs).
-CTSOs help students make a personal connection to, and see the relevance of their CTE program.
+CTSOs help students make a personal connection to and see the relevance of their CTE program.

 What are the benefits of STEDY CTE programs?